breatheco-de/content/src/content/how-to/javascript-array-slice.md

 ---

-Arrays are an essential and useful data structure of any programming language.
-They allow you to store and manipulate large amount of data easily.
-JavaScript has several methods that make working with arrays straightforward.
+Arrays are an essential and useful data structure of any programming language, they allow you to store and manipulate large amount of data easily.
+JavaScript has several methods that make working with arrays straightforward, you can learn more about [arrays in JavaScript](https://4geeks.com/lesson/what-is-an-array-define-array) at 4Geeks.
 One of the most useful methods is the **slice** method.

 ## Array.slice()